lanvige/backche/README.md

 # Backbone.js + Mustache.js + jQuery Sample App

-You can put the direct under the web server folder, or just run
+You can put the direct under the web server folder, or just run in Python 2

 $ python -m SimpleHTTPServer

+In python3 you launch simple http server with:

+$ python - m http.server

 Open http://localhost:8000/